 So let us cover the best baits for crappie fishing that include the following:

 Many crappie anglers will confess it can be hard to beat the real thing at times.
 So a large majority of recreational anglers will buy minnows before heading to the lake to crappie fish.
 And minnows can be fished in a lot more thorough ways than just dangling them on a hook below a bobber and flinging them out into the middle of the lake.

-Live minnows simply offer an option in baits for attracting crappie.
+Live minnows simply offer an option in baits for attracting both black and white crappies.
 Other live baits that are used at times include crickets, meal worms, and wax worms.
 You can tip a plastic jig with these live bait offerings including minnows.
 But you can fish them a number of different ways.
 And you can learn what your crappie like by opening up their stomachs when you filet fish and see what they have been eating.
 I’ve found everything from shad, minnows, shells, crawfish, worms, grubs, insects, crickets and even baby bluegill on some big crappie.